Unit XI. Healing

 Body

-Most disorders in the body show up as illness, disease or some sort of malfunctioning.
+Most disorders in the body show up as illness, disease or some sort of

-of concentric circles (Figure II-1) that interpenetrate
+resembles a series of concentric circles (Figure II-1)

-each other.
-We also learned that difficulties at higher levels of the
+that interpenetrate each other.
+We also learned that difficulties

-person, if not dealt with at that level, filter down to lower levels until
+at higher levels of the person, if not dealt with at that level, filter

-finally manifesting in the body.
-What this means is that a spiritual
+down to lower levels until finally manifesting in the body.
+What this

-or mental problem can show up as an emotional or physical disorder if it is
+means is that a spiritual or mental problem can show up as an emotional

-not confronted and resolved at the level at which it originated.
-Or
+or physical disorder if it is not confronted and resolved at the level at

-an emotional issue can be expressed in the body.
-Most of the bodywork
+which it originated.
+Or an emotional issue can be expressed in the

-disciplines and therapies help the body to release what is stored in the cells
+to release what is stored in the cells and muscles, so the individual can

-and muscles, so the individual can recognize and address the problem.
+recognize and address the problem.

 Another source of difficulty in the body is aging.
 As a result of